seancorfield/seancorfield.github.io/content/md/posts/2021/02/23/deps-edn-monorepo.md

 We have about 111,000 lines of Clojure: about 88,000 is source code and the rest, 23,000, is test code.

+If you don't want to read all the back story, you can <a href="#the-third-way">jump straight to the TL;DR</a> and see the solution we've settled on.

 ### Why do we use a monorepo?

 Even though we _can_ (and sometimes _do_) build and deploy an application artifact